 Coleslaw has the best flavor and texture if you serve it the day it’s made, but it will keep for a few days in the fridge.
 The longer it sits, the more liquid there will be, so you may need to drain some of it off.

-This Healthy Coleslaw recipe goes well with barbecue or fried fish.
+This Healthy Coleslaw goes well with barbecue or fried fish.
 I serve mine with my Quinoa Salmon Cakes for lunch yesterday, and they were delish together!
 I skipped the sauce with that recipe since we were having the coleslaw.

 Healthy Coleslaw Recipe